Payment Reform

 • Partnering with a broad range of medical specialties to encourage Congress and Medicare to pursue payment reform, which would ensure Medicare payments keep up with inflation rates and the costs of operating a medical practice.

-Learn more about the Academy’s work with the American Medical Association RVS Update Committee (RUC) and Current Procedural Terminology (CPT) Panel meetings.
+• Taking an active role in the process that develops and modifies codes and their value through the Academy’s work with the American Medical Association RVS Update Committee (RUC) and Current Procedural Terminology (CPT) Panel meetings.

 • Focusing on reimbursement issues that have substantial impacts to physiatry.